I’m about to share a list of 5 things that I think confident, thriving, secure stepmoms don’t waste their time and energy worrying about.

 I am someone who DID spend time and energy worrying about some of the things that I am about to list.

 A LOT of time.
 Especially at the beginning.

-But, I am also writing as someone who very early in my journey in step-motherhood decided that I wasn’t going to get wrapped up in all the bullshit, and spend my time and energy worrying about things that I just can’t control!
+I am also writing as someone who very early in my journey in step-motherhood decided that I wasn’t going to get wrapped up in all the bullshit, and spend my time and energy worrying about things that I just can’t control!
 I’m writing as someone who did A LOT of personal development, and work on myself to get to an entirely different place.

 Before I dive into this list, I want to say one more thing.
 Getting to the point where you don’t worry about these things is a process… one where you’ll take two steps forward and three steps back.

+Be kind to yourself.
 Somedays you’ll have it in the bag, and others you’ll find yourself back at square one.

 That’s okay!
 Keep working on it…